A214 road

 The A214 is a part primary, part non-primary A road in London, England.
 It runs from Wandsworth to West Wickham.

 London Ringways

 The section at Wandsworth, which is part of Trinity Road, was to be part of the London Ringways and is built as a three lane dual carriageway between Wandsworth Roundabout and Dorlcote Road.

 Route

-The route runs through the London Borough of Wandsworth, London Borough of Lambeth, Lomdon Borough of Croydon and London Borough of Bromley, passing through Tooting Bec, Streatham, West Norwood, Crystal Palace, Anerley, Elmers End and Eden Park.
+The route runs through the London Borough of Wandsworth, London Borough of Lambeth, London Borough of Croydon and London Borough of Bromley, passing through Tooting Bec, Streatham, West Norwood, Crystal Palace, Anerley, Elmers End and Eden Park.